 Micro-Tune the Brace Height Of Your Bow

-In the world of traditional archery, especially recurve bows; the brace height is measured from the deepest portion of the grip to the bowstring.
-This is a vital measurement to proper bow tuning because this figure affects accuracy as well as noise that is imparted as the bow is shot.
+In traditional archery, especially recurve bows; the brace height is measured from the deepest portion of the grip to the bowstring.
+This is a vital measurement to proper bow tuning because this figure affects accuracy and noise imparted as the bow is shot.

-Brace height tuning is done by adjusting the twists in a bowstring to effectively lengthen or shorten its dimensions.
+Brace height tuning is done by adjusting the twists in a bowstring to lengthen or shorten its dimensions effectively.
 This, in turn, adds or removes tension from a bow’s resting limbs, pulling them closer together or distancing them further apart.

 As a rule of thumb, the more twists that a bowstring has in it, the greater the brace height.
 Likewise, as twists are taken out of a bowstring, the brace height becomes shorter.